akotronis/BooksAPI/README.md

 # TODO

-- Implement versioning with Blueprints
+- Implement versioning with Blueprints &check;
 - Documentation with `flask-smorest/swagger`
 - Use `flask-migrate` for migrations
 - Use `gunicorn` as a server